bpaul71/DeveloperForce/README.md

 # Commercial_SFDC

 Due to the simultaneous development efforts by many developers it is important that you use branches for your development and use clear naming conventions for your branch names.

+Every Sandbox that has development being done in it should have it's own branch.
+For example, the EEDev Sandbox should have an equivalent EEDev branch.
+When doing development, you should create a branch off of the sandbox branch.

 The suggested naming convention is: [project]\_[subproject]\_[case]

-Example: MRS_In-Flight_Case-0234567
+Example 1:
+* You are doing work for the MRS project
+* You will need to do your work in the EEDev Sandbox
+* For the MRS project you are doing changes for some "In-Flight" functionality
+* You've been assigned case 0234567

+Before doing your development...
+* Your IDE should be pointed to the EEDev sandbox
+* Your local Git environment is using the EEDev branch

+Now that you are ready to do your development
+* You should create a local branch off of the EEDev branch and call it MRS_In-Flight_Case-0234567

-Example where subproject is not needed: BAU_Case-0123456
+Example 2: Where subproject is not needed:
+Not every project has a subproject.
+An example of that is BAU cases.
+* You are doing BAU work
+* You need to do your work in the AcuCaseDev environment
+* You've beeen assigned case 0123456

+Before doing your development...
+* Your IDE should be pointed to the AcuCaseDev sandbox
+* Your local Git environment is using the AcuCaseDev branch

+Now that you are ready to do your development
+* You should create a local branch off of the AcuCaseDev branch and call it BAU_Case-0123456

 There are many IDEs available for doing Salesforce development.
-Below are instructions to setup your IDE to be either Eclipse or SublimeText with MavensMate.
+Below are instructions to setup your IDE to be either **Eclipse** or **SublimeText with MavensMate**.

 ## Eclipse Notes